brunomsmcarvalho/guanabara/README.md

-Resolução dos esxercicios do curso em video sobre python do professor Gustavo Guanabara EX1- Input()/print()
+Resolution of exercises from the video course on Python by Professor Gustavo Guanabara EX1- Input()/print()
 EX2- Input()/print()
 EX3- Arithmetics